 Will Kopelman’s 1918 Upper East Side home, with a larger kitchen added.
 Note the gorgeous La Cornue range, original flooring throughout the home, and beautiful natural light.
 The metal framed glass doors in this home are a significant design feature, allowing Will to be able to see his kids wherever they are playing.

 Cynthia Frank’s dining room, in her 1907 home situated just a block from Central Park.
 Frank is an avid entertainer with hundreds of sets of porcelain.
 Her elegant style reflects her years in Paris and New York, fashion background, and style.
 She loves to entertain and it shows.

 Steven Gambrel’s Federal Revival Sag Harbor home, completely rebuilt.

 Designer Stephen Sill’s 86th Street penthouse has been rebuilt and redecorated four times- and published in a magazine each time.

 In Rupert Thomas’ forward, be praises the talents of Upton, saying that he has an unrivaled ability to bring elegance to the rooms he photographs without losing any of their intensity or dynamism.
-Not only do the readers gain access to some of the most prestigious addresses in New York, but to have the owners speak of their private spaces is such a nice approach.
+Not only do the readers gain access to prestigious addresses in New York, but to have the owners speak of their private spaces is such a nice approach.
 As I said earlier, I love everything about this book and will proudly keep it on my coffee table, referring to it for inspiration.
 Highly recommended for your design library and friends!